onflow/flow/docs/content/kitty-items/upgrade.md

 ## Start on testnet

 Run the project on the testnet again.
-The script will use the account you intially created:
+The script will use the account you initially created:

 ```sh
 npm run dev:testnet